darkcite/Nethereum.Templates.Metamask.Blazor/README.md

 # Nethereum.Templates.Metamask.Blazor
-NFT marketplace to trade with tokens linked to physical items
+NFT marketplace based on ERC-1155 to trade with tokens linked to physical items